New College Housing

 Once we receive your application we will do our best to pair you with your requested roommate.
 These requests are not guaranteed.

 Yes, the residence hall is co-ed but men and women do not share rooms.
 For gender-inclusive living accommodations, please email email@example.com.

 Do you have ADA accessible rooms available?
 How do I apply for ADA Accommodations?

 Yes, we do have ADA accessible rooms available on a first-come, first-serve basis.
 Applicants will need to register with disability services in the Achievement Center at SC4 and submit a housing application.
-Some applicants have special needs that may warrant a single suite, or possibly a suite on the bottom floor.
+Some applicants have special needs that may warrant a single room, or possibly a room on the bottom floor.
 The same process applies to these special requests.
 We will honor all recommendations made by the Achievement Center as long as we have the space available.